-This practically based module aims at providing hands on experience on laboratory techniques and analytical tools related to industrial toxicology and chemical hazards.
+This practically based module aims at providing hands on experience in laboratory techniques, analytical tools and measurement equipment related to industrial toxicology, chemical hazards and occupational noise.

 OHS 2201(3) - PROFESSIONAL PRACTICE FOR OCCUPATIONAL HEALTH

 This module requires students to draw on their practice assessment, profiles and experiences in placements as well as their previous knowledge and skills.
 Students are expected to be highly participative.
 Problem solving and discussion will be central to this approach.
 Students will have to submit a report.
 Guest lectures in specialized expertise will also be organized for some sessions.